mrumkovskis/wabase-wiki/View-Get.md

 ### Filter section

-Whenever we request a list of some kind, next step after is that we need to filter some of those items out.
-It is very easy to do this with wabase, all you need to do is to add `filter` clause after the `fields` clause.
+Whenever we request a list of some kind, the next step after is that we need to filter some of those items out.
+It is very easy to do this with wabase.
+All you need to do is to add `filter` clause after the `fields` clause.
 For instance, in order to filter out all the males, all we need to do is add `sex = 'male'` in the filter setting.

 ```yaml